Skip to content

 Out of all people who have unfollowed a brand on social media, 68% cite posting inauthentic content as the reason.
 So, fostering a strong brand voice that sounds human is important.
 How do you create this consistent tone?

 The most effective way is putting a human face behind the brand.
-Putting your employees or hiring an energetic content creator to be the representative and voice of your brand can increase trust.
+Putting your employees or hiring an energetic content creator to be the representative of your brand can increase trust and create a consistent brand voice.

 Use storytelling to share moments from your team’s daily life, behind-the-scenes content, or genuine customer feedback.
 This helps humanize your brand and create an authentic connection with your audience.